Krsmanovic-S/Advanced-Crafting-Toolkit-Documentation/README.md

 ![ACT_Components](https://github.com/Krsmanovic-S/Advanced-Crafting-Toolkit-Documentation/assets/103185975/77689453-ebb4-468b-837f-801895ac1b06)

-Crafting Stations need to know what class of actor they will be interacting with so make sure you set it in the Details panel inside BP Crafting Station:
+Crafting Stations need to know what class of actor they will be interacting with so make sure you set it to *your Player pawns' class* in the Details panel inside BP Crafting Station:

 ![Set Player Class for Station](https://github.com/Krsmanovic-S/Advanced-Crafting-Toolkit-Documentation/assets/103185975/0dab6eb8-cdc6-42c1-9a7c-fe306fe669fe)